 Carl Edwards has been a pilot since he was in high school.
 In 2016, he flew his Cessna Citation CJ3 to almost every event in the Sprint Cup and logged 850 flight hours in just two years.

-Birthplace: Columbia, Missouri, United States of America
+Birthplace: Columbia, Missouri, USA

 Also Rankedsee more on Carl Edwards